Taxation of company cars

 Frequently asked questions

 Does the reduced tax deduction also apply to existing lease contracts?
 The new fiscal measures only apply to orders for non-zero-emission cars for which the lease agreement was signed from 1 July 2023.Which date is used to determine whether a company car is subject to the reduced tax deductions or not?
 The order date or the date of registration?
-In the case of leasing, the date on which the lease agreement is signed shall take precedence.
-If you are purchasing the car, it is the date on which the order form is signed by the dealer that is key.
-The date of registration does not come into the equation for a lease or purchase.Suppose I order a petrol car in May 2023 and I'm still driving it in January 2026.
+In the case of leasing, the date on which the lease agreement is signed is decisive.
+In case of own purchase, it is the date on which the dealer’s order form is signed that is key.
+For short-term rentals, the date of signing the rental agreement is determinant.
+The date of registration does not play a role.Suppose I order a petrol car in May 2023 and I'm still driving it in January 2026.
 Will the tax deduction for this car continue to apply or not?
 Tax deductions will be phased out for cars purchased or ordered from 1 July 2023, and will disappear completely for cars purchased or ordered from 1 January 2026.
 Nothing will change for the petrol car in the example above.
 It will continue to benefit from the 'old' tax rules.Suppose I order a diesel car on a four-year lease on 1 August 2024.
 What will happen from 1 January 2026?
 As the car would be purchased after 1 July 2023, the tax deduction percentage will decrease gradually year after year from 2025.
 In 2024, the minimum and maximum limits (50% and 100%) will continue to apply.
 In 2025, the maximum limit will fall to 75%, to 50% in 2026 and 25% in 2027.
 In terms of the CO2 contribution, it is subject to the multiplier that increases on an annual basis.
 What will happen to the benefit in kind?
 The formula for calculating the benefit in kind (BIK) will not be affected.
 However, the benefit in kind may be higher due to the higher WLTP value.Is there any tax relief for private individuals who have a charging station installed?
 Yes, a private individual who has a charging station installed before the end of September 2024 can benefit from one-off tax relief.
 However, this tax relief comes with cumulative conditions.
 The charging station must be installed by a recognised body in the immediate vicinity of the residential property, it must be a smart charger linked to an energy management system that can manage the charging times and charging capacity, and it must be fully supplied by green electricity.
 Eligible costs are limited to €1,750 for a one-directional charger and to €8,000 for a bidirectional charger.
 The tax relief stands at 15% and relates to costs connected with the purchase, installation and inspection of new charging stations.My company is having charging stations installed at employees' homes.
 Does a higher tax deduction percentage apply for these costs?
 These costs are not included in the incentive for higher tax deduction.
 If the charging station is included in the car's lease contract, these costs will be subject to the usual tax deduction rules for electric cars.
 This figure stands at 100% for cars ordered in 2024.My employer makes a home charging station available and reimburses the electricity used to charge the car at home.
 Will this affect my benefit in kind?
 No, the provision of the home charging station and reimbursement of electricity costs have no impact on the car's benefit in kind.
 The home charging station must have a specific communications system that communicates to the employer how much electricity is used.
 Furthermore, the reimbursement of electricity costs is also included in the car policy.

 Consultancy Services